Marathon Running Question - Age and Weight Lifting

 I'll first answer the age-question: yes, the difference of ten years is quite a big one.

-Especially for endurance events like the marathon the older guys can keep up with the younger ones quite well.
+And especially for endurance events like the marathon the somewhat older people can keep up with the younger ones quite well.
 Many 40+ age groupers are faster than the 30-40 age groupers!

 It comes down to years in training, but also time available for training.
 The 30-40 year olds more often have to factor in small children and dependents.
 40+ age groupers more often have gone past that stage and have more time and energy for their training.

 Now with regards to the weight lifting question.
 Weight lifting has got tremenduous benefits for runners.
 It helps to improve posture and can help prevent injuries.
-I am a big fan of compound movements, squats, deadlifts, the Javorek dumbbell complexes or circuit-type training in which you get strength and aerobic benefits.
+I am a big fan of compound movements, squats, deadlifts, and single-leg exercises.
+Running is a single leg sport!

 Want to lift more?
-Then just keep in mind that your running shouldn’t suffer.
-So, when you feel that you can't do your running sessions at the right intensity or you can't complete your running training because of the weight training, then it is probably time to take it down a notch
+Then just keep in mind that your running shouldn't suffer because of it.
+So, when you feel that you can't do your running sessions at the right intensity or you can't complete your running training because of the weight training, then it is probably time to take it down a notch.

 What I definitely wouldn't do is to try and chase two competing goals, e.g. run a marathon and work on building more upper body muscle.
 It's just going to be too hard when you are going to mix endurance event training with power/explosivity building training.